A Strong Bisimulation for a Classical Term Calculus: The -calculus

 We consider again a countably infinite set of \deft{variables} $\TermVariable$ ($\termvar{x}, \termvar{y}, \ldots$) and \deft{names} $\TermName$ ($\alpha, \beta, \ldots$).
 The set of \deft{objects} $\Object{\calcLambdaM}$, \deft{terms} $\Term{\calcLambdaM}$, \deft{commands} $\Command{\calcLambdaM}$, \deft{stacks} and \deft{contexts} of the $\calcLambdaM$-calculus are given by the following grammar:

 Terms are those of the $\calcLambdaMu$-calculus enriched with \deft{explicit substitutions (ES)} of the form $\exsubs{x}{u}$.
 The subterm $u$ in a term of the form $\termapp{t}{u}$ (resp. the ES $\termsubs{x}{u}{t}$) is called the \deft{argument} of the application (resp. substitution).
-Commands are enriched with \deft{explicit replacements} and \deft{explicit renamings}: the former are of the form $\exrepl[\alpha']{\alpha}{s}$ \delia{(where the stack $s$ is to be considered as list of arguments, as \eg in~\cite{Herbelin94}), } while the latter are of the form $\exren{\alpha}{\beta}$, where the name $\alpha$ is supposed to be substituted by $\beta$. \odelia{Notice that stacks are non-empty lists that can only appear inside explicit replacements.} \delia{An important remark is that one would be tempted, in principle, to consider only one constructor to capture at the same time explicit renamings and explicit replacements, in such a way that the former ones result as a special case (\emph{empty} stacks) of the latter (arbitrary stacks).
-However, both behave differently (see the forthcoming definition of implicit replacement), and this distinction is crucial to guarantee our bisimulation result (\cf Sec.~\ref{s:control:equivalence}).
-They are thus denoted with different constructors, and stacks inside explicit renamings are required to be \emph{non-empty}. }
+Commands are enriched with \deft{explicit replacements} of the form $\exrepl[\alpha']{\alpha}{s}$ (where the stack $s$ is to be considered as list of arguments, as \eg in~\cite{Herbelin94}).
+Notice that stacks inside explicit replacements are required to be \emph{non-empty}.